 The release of the video came after Sweden’s government announced last week the freeing of hostage Johan Gustafsson, who was kidnapped alongside McGowan as they sat in a restaurant in Timbuktu.

-However, there was no comment from the Swedish foreign ministry on the fate of McGowan following Gustafsson’s release.
+However, there was no comment from the Swedish foreign ministry on the fate of McGowan after Gustafsson’s release.

 The South African has remained in captivity despite humanitarian organisation Gift of the Givers attempting to negotiate with the militants for his release since June 2015.

-Gift of the Giver’s chairman Imtiaaz Suliman stated that the al-Qaeda-linked group had demanded millions of rand for McGowan’s release, a sum the group could not afford.
+Imtiaaz Suliman, Gift of the Giver’s chairperson, said the al-Qaeda-linked group had demanded millions of rand for McGowan’s release, a sum the group could not afford.

 The release of the hostage video also coincided with French President Emmanuel Macron arriving in the Mali capital Bamako on Sunday to support the launch of a new multinational force to combat militants in the Sahel region.

-But in addition to military support France is also going to provide $228 million in development aid over the next five years.
+In addition to military support, France is also going to provide $228million (R3billion) in development aid over the next five years.

-The border area between Mali, Niger and Burkina Faso is where the fight against the jihadists is expected to focus as there have been regular attacks against military barracks there over the last few months.
+The fight against the jihadists is expected to focus on the border area between Mali, Niger and Burkina Faso, where there have been regular attacks against military barracks over the past few months.